Bridges to Health

 - Need: To reduce barriers to accessing healthcare for migrant farmworkers in the rural areas of Vermont.

 - Intervention: Bridges to Health uses care coordination and health promoters to reduce the barriers to accessing healthcare and provides services and education.

 - Results: Some barriers to accessing healthcare have been reduced or removed for migrant farmworkers in certain counties in Vermont.

 Promising (About evidence-level criteria)

-Bridges to Health (Puentes a la Salud in Spanish) is a consortium facilitated by the Bi-State Primary Care Association of Vermont and New Hampshire and made up of Bi-State Primary Care Association, the University of Vermont (UVM) Extension, and the Open Door Clinic (ODC).
+Bridges to Health ("Puentes a la Salud" in Spanish) is a consortium facilitated by the Bi-State Primary Care Association of Vermont and New Hampshire and made up of the Bi-State Primary Care Association, the University of Vermont (UVM) Extension, and the Open Door Clinic (ODC).
 These organizations provide a care coordination program built off of the community health workers (CHW) model.
 The program works to reduce barriers for accessing healthcare experienced by migrant farmworkers in Vermont, 95% of whom are uninsured farmworkers.
 Barriers to accessing healthcare by this population include cultural and linguistic isolation, lack of transportation, lack of knowledge of where to go for care, documentation status, and lack of health insurance.